chulminy/AE_ENVE_GEOE_121/README.md

 |![](doc/img/kahoot_step3.png)|![](doc/img/kahoot_step4.png)|
 |**Step 3**|**Step 4**|

-We will update your record to [this document](TODO).
+We will update your attendance (and participation mark) record to [this document](https://uofwaterloo.sharepoint.com/:x:/s/tm-cee-uwcviss/EcEWEvABwh9CovMIkkh56SABkTBaeF5QYH5Cw2LRthettg?e=kDQ3xm).
 If the record is not correct, please send an email to TA.
-When students check the attendance by dishonest means (e.g. a student present at a class access more than one account, remotely access the game using a pin number, informed by a student present at a class), they are considered as an academic offence and receive 0 for all attendance score.
+When students check the attendance by dishonest means (e.g. a student present at a class join the game using more than one account, remotely access the game using a pin number, informed by a student present at a class), they are considered as an academic offense and receive 0 for **all attendance score**.
 And they are disciplined by [Policy for Cheating](#policy-for-cheating)

 ## Tutorial
 The tutorials are self-study resources to assist students in the problems of course material, homework assignments, and quizzes.
 Students can find the problems on [**Tutorial: Computational Method**](https://grader.mathworks.com/courses/18318-tutorial-computational-method) in the MATLAB Grader.
 The model answers for all tutorial problems were posted on this [**page**](tutorial).
 All students are **highly recommended** to solve practice problems to prepare for your quizzes.
 Here is how to study the tutorial.

 * **Step 1.** Understand a problem listed on each Module in MATLAB Grader: You need to carefully read the description of problems on [**Tutorial: Computational Method**](https://grader.mathworks.com/courses/18318-tutorial-computational-method) or from this [page](tutorial).

 * **Step 2.** Write your own script to solve the problems: You should use a MATLAB program and write your own program to solve the question.
 You need to do practice on debugging to fix errors on your code if necessary.
-Please do not look at the model answer or watch the review video before you make your own script.
+Please do not look at the model answer or watch the solution video before you make your own script.

 * **Step 3.** Copy and paste your script to the MATLAB Grader: If you think your script is ready for testing, copy and paste the script to the MATLAB Grader.
 Click "Run Script" first to check out any syntax or run-time errors (if you already check this on the MATLAB program, you should not see the error message).
-Please do not debug your code on MATLAB Grader.

 * **Step 4.** Submit your solution: Many tests (assessments) were pre-designed to evaluate the correctness of your solution.
 You need to ensure that your solution passes all the tests.
 However, you should not do hard coding to pass the tests.
 Developing the right logic on your code is much more important than passing the test.
 For example, many students got zero on problems in the quizzes last year, although they pass all tests.
-Passing the test is just to check the quality of your script (like pre-screening) but does not mean that your script is correct and developed based on the right programming logic.
+Passing the test is just to check the quality of your script (like pre-screening) but does not mean that your script is correct or written based on a right programming logic.

 * **Step 5.** Review the model solution: The model solutions for all problems were already posted on this [page](tutorial).
 The instructor recorded videos to review those problems.
 Students are encouraged to mimic how the instructor writes the script and debug its error.
 Although the model answer is simply one of the possible ways to solve the problem, they were written based on the key knowledge or methods covered in the corresponding or prior modules.